Davidyang117/paychains-program-library/governance/README.md

 voting power but it can be swapped with a custom program implementation which can implement any custom requirements like token locking, token escrows, NFT voting or multi token governance structures.

-The plugins are ordinary Solana programs and can be written using any supporting technology like Anchor framework for example.
+The plugins are ordinary PayChains programs and can be written using any supporting technology like Anchor framework for example.

 ## Deployment